-- Watersheds are the appropriate unit for managing water quality and water resources. - Protection and restoration are equally important to achieving RI's goals for water quality. - Water pollution should be prevented whenever possible as it is a more cost-effective strategy than source control and restoration. - Compliance with applicable federal, state and local regulatory programs is necessary for water quality protection and restoration. - Water quality management is based on sound science and regularly integrates new information, including improved scientific understanding, technological innovations and knowledge of climate change. - Monitoring is an essential component of water quality management that yields information necessary for effective management. - Indicators of environmental conditions and performance, as well as analytical tools, are used to evaluate and report on progress toward water quality goals and objectives. - Integrated, well supported data management systems are essential for water resource protection and restoration program management. - Limited resources at all levels of government require and justify the prioritization of protection and restoration efforts. - New technologies are adopted for use in water pollution management where beneficial. - Stakeholders are involved in the planning and implementation of programs for water resource protection and restoration through meaningful public engagement. - Rhode Island citizens are informed and aware of water quality management priorities and efforts to prevent and abate water pollution problems. - All levels of government (federal, state, local), non-governmental organizations (NGOs) including watershed organizations, private entities and individuals share in the responsibility and duty to protect and restore RI's water resources. - A collaborative effort is necessary across all governmental jurisdictions, agencies and programs to ensure success in protecting and restoring RI's water resources.
+- Protection and restoration are equally important to achieving RI's goals for water quality. - Water pollution prevention whenever possible is a more cost-effective strategy than source control and restoration. - -Compliance with applicable federal, state and local regulatory programs is necessary for water quality protection and restoration. - Water quality management is based on sound science and regularly integrates new information, including improved scientific knowledge, technological innovations and understanding of climate changeprinciples. - Monitoring is an essential component of water quality management effective management. - Indicators of environmental conditions and performance, as well as analytical tools, are used to evaluate and report on progress toward water quality goals and objectives. - Integrated, well supported data management systems are essential for water resource protection and restoration program management. - Limited resources at all levels of government require and justify the prioritization of protection and restoration efforts. - New technologies are adopted for use in water pollution management where beneficial. - Stakeholders are involved in the planning and implementation of programs for water resource protection and restoration through meaningful public engagement. - Rhode Island citizens are informed and aware of water quality management priorities and efforts to prevent and abate water pollution problems. - --All levels of government (federal, state, local), non-governmental organizations (NGOs) including watershed organizations, private entities and individuals, share in the responsibility and duty to protect and restore RI's water resources. - State and quasi-state facilities demonstrate leadership in implementing effective water quality management practices. - A collaborative effort is necessary across all governmental jurisdictions, agencies and programs to ensure success and efficiency in protecting and restoring RI's water resources.